Livadochori, Lemnos

 Livadochori (Λιβαδοχώρι) is a village and a community in the Greek island of Lemnos, part of the municipal unit Nea Koutali.
-In 2011 its population was 237 for the village, and 373 for the community, which includes the village Poliochni.
+The community includes the village Poliochni.
 It is situated in the central part of the island, 1 km northwest of Kallithea, 2 km north of Nea Koutali, 7 km northwest of Moudros and 12 km northeast of Myrina.
 The Lemnos International Airport is 3 km east.

 Population

 History

 Under the name Livadochorion or Livatochorion it was first mentioned in 1355 in a document of the Philotheou monastery, Mount Athos.
 Since then it has repeatedly been mentioned under the same name in maps (including Buondelmonti's map in 1418) and books, suggesting continuous existence of the village.
 During the years under Ottoman rule, it was one of the main villages on the island.
 It was populated by Greeks and agas who supervised their agricultural estates.
 In 1548, when Belon visited the island, the village was fortified and the seat of the voivode of the island.
 The revolutionary leaders Pantelis Marinakis and Apostolis Limnios came from the village, and took part in the battles in Arcadia and Niokastro in 1824 and 1825 under Vasos Mavrovouniotis.